Banalata Sen: Translation into English

 Starting with poet Jibanananda Das himself, Banalata Sen has been translated into English by many hands.
 They include Martin Kirkman, one with the initials S.D., Puroshuttam Das together with Shamosri Das, P. Lal, Mary Lago in collaboration with Tarun Gupta, Pritish Nandy, Chidananda Dasgupta, Ananda Lal, Clinton B. Seely, Sukanta Chaudhuri, Anupam Banerjee, Hayat Saif, Fakrul Alam, Anjana Basu, Joe Winter, Ron.
 D K Banergjee, Joydeep Bhattacharya, Arun Sarker, Amitabha Mukerjee, Santanu Sinha Chaudhuri, Shamik Bose and Tanmoy Sanyal.
 A comparison of the translations reflect difference in understanding and interpretation as perceived by the translators.
 In certain points, interpretation by the translator differs from that of the poet himself, as reflected in his own translation.

 There is one instance where all translators, except one, have decidedly diverted from the temporal sense of the text.
-The first line haajaar bochor dhore aami path haatitechi prithibir pothey is in present perfect continuous tense.
+The first line haajaar bochor dhore aami path haatitechi prithibir pothey is in the present perfect continuous tense.
 Most translations have rendered this either into simple past tense or present perfect tense.
-Oblivious of the continuity of the act Martin Kirkman translated : A thousand years I have wandered upon the earth.
+Oblivious of the continuity of the act, Martin Kirkman translated : A thousand years I have wandered upon the earth.
 Amitabha Mukerjee translated : A thousand years I have walked these paths.
 Sukanta Chaudhuri rendered : I have walked the roads across the earth's breast for a thousand years.
-Ananda Lal also used present perfect tense : I have walked the paths of earth for thousands of years.
+Ananda Lal also used the present perfect tense : I have walked the paths of earth for thousands of years.
 Now the translation by Joydeep Bhattacharya : I have walked earth's byways for millennia.
 Fakrul Alam followed suit by writing : For a thousand years I have walked the ways of the world.

 On the contrary, Clinton B. Seely used simple past tense : For thousands of years I roamed the paths of this earth.
 Joe Winter translated : For thousands of years Earth's path has been my path.
-This is in line with Jibanananda Das himself who translated like : Long I have been a wanderer of this world.
+This is in line with Jibanananda Das himself, who translated like : Long I have been a wanderer of this world.
 Anjana Basu's translation is not comparable here and hence excluded.

 It is Anupam Banerji who maintained the literal sense of the poem (1998) and wrote in translation : For ages I have been walking the paths of this earth.
-A recent translation by Arun Sarkar again considers present perfect continuous tense : For thousand years I have been walking all over the world.
-Recently, a translation by Shamik Bose, runs like 'For a thousand years I have been walking upon the bosom of my earth'.
+A recent translation by Arun Sarkar again considers the present perfect continuous tense : For thousand years I have been walking all over the world.
+Recently, a translation by Shamik Bose runs like 'For a thousand years I have been walking upon the bosom of my earth'.

-In 2008, Clinton B. Seely improved on his original translation and used present perfect continuous tense.
+In 2008, Clinton B. Seely improved on his original translation and used the present perfect continuous tense.

 Translation into Hindi

 Several translations of this poem are available in Hindi.
 Translations by Prayag Shukla, Sameer Baran Nandi and Nirmal Kumar Chakraborty are notable ones.
-Almost unknown in literary circles, Sushil Kumar Jha has also attempted to translate Banalata Sen into Hindi retaining the essence of the poem in its true spirit.
+Almost unknown in literary circles, Sushil Kumar Jha has also attempted to translate Banalata Sen into Hindi, retaining the essence of the poem in its true spirit.